Glasgow Caledonian University (GCU) is one of Scotland’s largest universities.

 The university has three academic schools:

-Glasgow Caledonian University is the only institution in Scotland to offer courses in orthoptics, optometry and ophthalmic dispensing.
+Glasgow Caledonian University is the only institution in Scotland to offer courses in orthoptics, optometry and ophthalmic dispensing management.
 The university has its own eye clinic providing clinical training facilities.
 The clinic is open to the public, and patients are examined by students under the direct supervision of experienced and qualified clinical staff.

 You could spend part of your undergraduate course abroad through the European Erasmus+ programme or on exchange with a university in North or South America, Australia, Hong Kong, Malaysia or Vietnam.

 Facilities and services

-The hub of the city centre campus is the Saltire Centre, which is home to the university library, the Base student support desk and over 1,200 study spaces.
+The hub of the city centre campus is the Saltire Centre, which is home to the university library, the Base student support desk and over 1,200 study spaces and 350 computers.
 It also hosts a learning cybercafe which contains sofas, study desks and computer workstations for students.

 The Arc is the modern health and fitness centre which has fitness classes, a well equipped gym, sports clubs and a hair salon and spa.

 The university has a simulated hospital ward, a high-tech broadcasting suite and a fashion factory.

 Courtesy of Glasgow Caledonian University